• About

 Keep your eyes open for the first bright green growth happening at the end of spruce tree branches.
 You’ll find that different trees will be further along in their growth than others depending on their growing conditions, so if one is a little past its prime, seek another in a shadier location and you’ll likely find the spruce tips you’re after.
 Different varieties also produce tips at different times, helping to extend the season as well.

 You’ll see bright green needles at the end of the darker green branch (or bluish in the case of blue spruce).
 When you touch the tips, you’ll discover they’re soft and pliable in contrast to the harder, prickly needles of more mature spruce.
-You may find very small tips, less than an inch long and sometimes still encased in a brown papery wrapping, or later on you’ll see green tips up to two inches long and more unfurled.
+You may find very small spruce tips, less than an inch long and sometimes still encased in a brown papery wrapping, or later on you’ll see green tips up to two inches long and more unfurled.
 You’ll often find both on the same tree.

 The youngest, smallest spruce tips will be the most tender, but the larger ones before they start to toughen up are tasty, too.
 They might be a better choice for cooked rather than for uncooked dishes.
 Choose the most tender ones for raw uses.